Robert T. Schooley

-Robert "Chip" T. Schooley (born November 10, 1949) is an American infectious disease physician, who is the Vice Chair of Academic Affairs, Senior Director of International Initiatives, and Co-Director at the Center for Innovative Phage Applications and Therapeutics (IPATH), at the University of California San Diego School of Medicine.
+Robert "Chip" T. Schooley (born November 10, 1949) is an American infectious disease physician and a Distinguished Professor at the University of California San Diego.
+He serves as Co-Director at the Center for Innovative Phage Applications and Therapeutics (IPATH), at the University of California San Diego School of Medicine.
 He is an expert in HIV and hepatitis C (HCV) infection and treatment, and in 2016, was the first physician to treat a patient in the United States with intravenous bacteriophage therapy for a systemic bacterial infection.

 Career

 Early career

 After graduating from the Johns Hopkins University School of Medicine in 1974, Schooley pursued fellowships in infectious disease at the Massachusetts General Hospital and the National Institute of Allergy and Infectious Diseases.
 He then focused his research on immunopathogenesis of herpesvirus infections in immunocompromised patients.
 In 1981, Schooley joined the faculty at Harvard Medical School as an associate professor, where he also shifted his research focus to HIV/AIDS.
 At this time, the first AIDS cases were identified in Boston.
 Schooley's research group in Boston, was one of the first groups to describe the humoral and cellular immune responses to HIV infection and he became heavily involved in the field of antiretroviral chemotherapy.